chainapsis/ewallet/README.md

 Using the latest advances in cryptography, Keplr Embedded delivers a seamless experience by integrating the security of blockchain wallets directly into web or mobile apps.

-Users can sign up with familiar login methods (email, social, or SSO) while enjoying the benefits of true crypto ownership
+- 🔒**Enhanced Security**: Multi-party computation to generate signature
+- 🚀 **Better User Experience**: No browser extension, no secret phrases, sign in with a social account.
+- ⚡**Developer Friendly**: Simple integration, wallet programmability

 [Explore the docs »](https://docs.embed.keplr.app)